stal-ix/ix/docs/ETC.md

 chown {{username}} /home/{{username}}
 ```

-It’s important to note that, after almost any change to the system realm, runit will restart the entire process tree.
+It's important to note that, after almost any change to the system realm, runit will restart the entire process tree.
 Effectively, this will result in you being kicked into your login manager (emptty/mingetty/etc)

 Activate zram0: